dortania/OpenCore-Post-Install/misc/nvram.md

 * `OpenVariableRuntimeDxe.efi` driver (with `LoadEarly` set to `YES`, and placed _before_ OpenRuntime)
 * `OpenRuntime.efi` driver (with `LoadEarly` set to `YES`) (this is needed for proper sleep, shutdown and other services to work correctly)

 Make sure to snapshot after to make sure the drivers are listed in your config.plist.
+Afterwards, make sure that both `OpenVariableRuntimeDxe.efi` and `OpenRuntime.efi` have `LoadEarly` set to `YES`, and that `OpenVariableRuntimeDxe.efi` is placed _before_ `OpenRuntime.efi` in your config .

 Now grab the [LogoutHook folder](https://github.com/acidanthera/OpenCorePkg/releases) (inside `Utilities`) and place it somewhere safe (e.g. within your user directory, as shown below):